janwilmans/nullptr/_pages/about-me.md

 published: true
 post_date: 2018-04-30 20:09:02
 ---
+Hi there dear reader,

-Hi, I'm Jan Wilmans, software architect and coach.
+I'm Jan Wilmans, software architect and coach.

 I like to explain c++ to others without teaching them perse.
 I believe its better to *mentor* people instead of teaching them.
 [Here][1] is a short post on the difference.
 On this website I have collected several projects that have my interest and there is a blog where I sometimes rant about c++.